s-xiang/git-meta/README.md

 ## Git-meta Architecture

 In this section, we first provide an overview of the mono-repo.
 We describe its structure, basic concerns such as commits, and performance.
-Next, we describe *synthetic-meta-refs* and the problems they solve.
-Finally, we describe server-side considerations: integrity validations that must be performed in server-side checks, and name-partitioning strategies.
+Next, we discuss ref name partitioning.
+Then, we describe *synthetic-meta-refs* and the problems they solve.
+Finally, we describe integrity validations that must be performed in server-side checks.

 ### Overview